IT’S TIME TO

 Naming Opportunities

-Compass Health is pleased to offer a variety of commemorative giving and naming opportunities that provide prominent recognition for extraordinary gifts to the campaign.
+We offer a variety of commemorative naming opportunities that provide prominent recognition for extraordinary gifts to the campaign.
 For more information, please contact Tom Kozaczynski, Chief Advancement Officer, at 425-349-8122.